 A Thunderbolt 3 USB-C cable is included.

-Samsung X5 Portable SSD 1TB - Thunderbolt 3 External Solid State Drive with NVMe Interface (MU-PB1T0B/AM) - Gray/Red
+Samsung X5 Portable SSD - 1TB - Thunderbolt 3 External SSD (MU-PB1T0B/AM) Gray/Red

 The Samsung X5 achieves amazing 2,800 MBps read and 2,300 MBps write speeds.
 It's a very fast external drive.

 High-capacity external SSDs are a rare breed.
 Because they’re so expensive, there aren’t too many on the market.
 However, they’re useful if you need to run an external boot drive, rapidly migrate user data, or speed up virtual machines.

 At this writing, the Oyen Digital U32 is the best option for someone who needs a gigantic portable SSD.
 It has a 4 TB capacity and boasts super-fast 500 MBps data transfer rates over USB-C, so it’s perfect for those demanding computer projects.